Street names

 Stiftsstraße (24.01.1958)

-In this area were the ponds of the collegiate abbey, from which the abbey chapter supplied itself with Lenten food.
+In this area were the ponds of the collegiate monastery, from which the chapter of the monastery was supplied with fasting food.

 Stromberger Straße (after 1837)

-The second section of the planned causeway from Hamm to Wiedenbrück via Beckum (today's B 61; see Hammer Straße).
-It was completed in 1837 with a grant of 8,000 talers from the state treasury.
+The second section of the planned motorway from Hamm to Wiedenbrück via Beckum (today's B 61; see Hammer Straße).
+It was completed in 1837 with a grant of 8,000 thalers from the state treasury.

 Sudhofer Weg